aliutkus/swf/README.md

   * [qsketch](https://github.com/aliutkus/qsketch) as a toolbox for low-level routines related to Sliced Wasserstein training.

 When this is done, you should be able to try out the code.
 For instance, run the demo by going in the `code` folder and type:
-> ./demo.sh toy
+> ./demotoy.sh

 This will start SWF with the toy example found in the paper and write out results in your `~/swf_samples_toy` folder.

 # Options in `demo.sh`
-To play around with SWF, we have prepared a demo script called `demo.sh`.
+To play around with SWF, we have prepared a more sophisticated demo script called `demo.sh`.
 You may want to play with its options.
 With the `SWF` environment active, the way to use it is to run:
 > ./demo.sh DATASET

 where supported values for `DATASET` are: